Seasonal Hair Fall

 Hair fall is a normal biological process.
 On average, it’s normal to lose around 50 to 100 strands a day.
 But during monsoon, this number can rise significantly, sometimes even doubling, which understandably causes concern.
 This seasonal shedding isn’t just psychological; it’s the result of multiple environmental and physiological factors that disrupt your scalp’s health.

-To understand how to stop hair fall in monsoon, we first need to explore what makes the rainy season particularly harsh on your scalp and strands.
+To understand how to stop hair fall in monsoon, we first need to explore what makes the rainy season particularly harsh.

 1. Excess Humidity and Moisture